wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 LIII.

-British fled arrives near New-Orleans — the
+British fled arrives near New-Orleans--the
-American flotilla captured — attacks by the
+American flotilla captured--attacks by the
 British upon the army of Gen. Jackson.